Differences between Design Thinking, Lean Startup, Design Sprint, Agile, Scrum and Kanban

 Unlike Design Thinking, Design Sprint is more focused on how a product is built.
 It’s like a student who reads a MyAdmissionEssay review before ordering a paper from this service.
 In this case, the methodology is carried out under a scheme and a time limit (generally five days).
 The process is summarised as follows: map the problem on which the team will focus; draw the competent solutions on paper; make decisions regarding the proposed solutions; build the prototype that reflects everything stated in theory and, finally, check the final prototype with the clients.
 Given the short time in which this methodology is developed, it only focuses on finding a solution to a part of the problem.

 One of the aspects that differentiates Design Sprint from Design Thinking (with which it is usually compared) is that in the Design Sprint, it is necessary to form a specific group of people to work for five days, whereas in Design Thinking the collaboration comes from different employees of the company and goes beyond any hierarchy.
+Engaging a specialized design sprint agency can help facilitate this focused collaboration, guiding the team through the intensive process and ensuring effective outcomes within the defined timeframe.

 In Design Sprint, some tools of Design Thinking are also used, especially in the elaboration of ideas after the client’s analysis and feedback to generate innovation.
 Many have considered this methodology a mix of Design Thinking and Agile.